BAFurtado/education/README.md

 This is an exploratory model to simulate education financing scenarios.
-ECR -- Income Contingent Loans
+ECR -- Income Contingent Loans.
+It is just a rapid, unpretentious illustrative prototyping

 **Background phenomenon**: Paulo Augusto Meyer